 Talk to Family Members

-A professional integrator can offer many options for simplifying life - such as a keypad entry system that lets you assign unique codes to everyone who needs access to the house and sends you a text or email when Johnny gets home from school or when the dog walker shows up.
+A professional integrator can offer many options for simplifying life — such as a "smart lock" system that lets you assign unique codes to everyone who needs access to the house and sends you a text or email when Johnny gets home from school or when the dog walker shows up.

 Plan for a Robust Home Network